9.3 Exchanges between young people and policy-makers on global issues

 Global issues exchanges with policy-makers at the domestic level

-One of the key opportunities for exchange of views and participation of young people in policymaking process is possible through the drafting of the strategic goals when conceptual and legal documents are being prepared on the level of parliament as well as on the level of ministries in Slovakia.
+One of the key opportunities for exchange of views and participation of young people in policy-making process is through the drafting of the strategic goals when conceptual and legal documents are being prepared at the level of parliament, as well as on the level of ministries, in Slovakia.

-This tends to be a rather technical process which demands high level of organizational structure for youth and citizens in general to be able to relevantly contribute to the drafting of the policies.
-All the legislative processes do have space for contributions and statements by the public, including youth, to be voiced.
-Therefore, in the liberal democratic setting, the most efficient way for the youth and the public to engage in these processes, is in partnership and through direct involvement with civil society organizations and their advocacy and policy teams as well as with political parties themselves, namely through the framework of direct membership in these parties.
+This tends to be a rather technical process which demands a high level of organizational structure for youth and citizens in general to be able to relevantly contribute to the drafting of policies.
+All the legislative processes have space for contributions and statements by the public, including youth.
+Therefore, in the liberal democratic setting, the most efficient way for the youth and the public to engage in these processes is in partnership and through direct involvement with civil society organizations and their advocacy and policy teams, as well as political parties themselves, namely through the framework of direct membership in these parties.

 As for influencing policy and being active in policy dialogue connected to global issues it is highly relevant for young people to be active, volunteer or in any other way contribute to the work of organizations grouped in Ambrela – Platform for Development Organizations.